Game 6 of the 1998 NBA Finals: Legacy

+Michael Jordan debuted the Air Jordan 14 during Game 6, a black and varsity red colorway of the shoe.
+Lead Air Jordan shoe designer Tinker Hatfield had given Jordan an early prototype of the shoe, asking him to refrain from wearing it, but Jordan refused and worn them anyways.
+The shoes have since been known as the “Last Shot”.
+With Jordan’s retirement following the game, this was the only time Jordan worn the Air Jordan 14 model, professionally.

 Michael Jordan's game-winner to put the Bulls up 87–86 with 5.2 seconds left is remembered as one of the greatest plays in NBA history.
 In 2010, John Hollinger of ESPN ranked Jordan's last shot as a Bulls player fourth among 50 best single-game performances.
 The shot was recreated for the 2006 television ad "Second Generation".

 The officiating of this game continued to be discussed decades later.
 In 2008, Tim Buckley of the Deseret News (a daily newspaper published in Salt Lake City) wrote in a profile of Jazz coach Jerry Sloan that the calls involving Howard Eisley and Ron Harper "to this day continue to be discussed and debated by disgruntled Jazz faithful."

 Bryon Russell remarked in 2009: "Whether he pushed off or not, he was making that shot."
 John Stockton said Jordan did push off, but he would not have called it as an offensive foul.
 In The Last Dance documentary, Jordan shared his thoughts.
 "Everybody said I pushed off," Jordan told the documentary crew.
 "Bullshit.
 His energy was going that way.
 I didn't have to push him."